Stéphane Ceretti: Career

-He began his career first as an animator then as a VFX supervisor at BUF Compagnie in Paris.
+Stéphane Ceretti began his career as an animator later transferring over to a VFX supervisor at BUF Compagnie in Paris.
 He moved to London, UK in 2008 where he worked at Moving Picture Company and Method Studios.

-In 2013, Ceretti moved to the Los Angeles area, where he now lives and works when he is not on film sets.
+In 2013, Ceretti moved to Los Angeles where he now lives and works.
 In 2014, he worked on Guardians of the Galaxy as the Marvel Visual Effects Supervisor.

-With Nicolas Aithadi, Jonathan Fawkner and Paul Corbould they were nominated at the 87th Academy Awards for the Best Achievement in Visual Effects and at the 68th British Academy Film Awards for Special Visual Effects.
+He was nominated alongside Nicolas Aithadi, Jonathan Fawkner and Paul Corbould at the 87th Academy Awards and at the 68th British Academy Film Awards for Special Visual Effects.

 In 2016, he worked on Doctor Strange as the Marvel Visual Effects Supervisor.

-With Richard Bluff, Vincent Cirelli and Paul Corbould they were nominated at the 89th Academy Awards for the Best Achievement in Visual Effects and at the 70th British Academy Film Awards for Special Visual Effects.
+Nominated alongside Richard Bluff, Vincent Cirelli and Paul Corbould at the 89th Academy Awards for Best Achievement in Visual Effects and at the 70th British Academy Film Awards for Special Visual Effects.

 In 2017, Ceretti directed and co-produced with Nhut Le a short "Comfort".
 The short earned an Award of Merit at the Best Shorts competition in September 2017.

-In 2018, Ceretti worked on Ant-Man and the Wasp as the Marvel Visual Effects Supervisor while in 2019, he was Visual Effects Supervisor for the additional second unit on Avengers: Endgame alongside Jesse James Chisholm.
+In 2018, Ceretti worked on Ant-Man and the Wasp as the Marvel Visual Effects Supervisor in 2019.
+Additionally he was Visual Effects Supervisor for the additional second unit on Avengers: Endgame alongside Jesse James Chisholm.

 In 2019–2020, Ceretti worked on Eternals as Visual Effects Supervisor.

-As of Summer 2021, Ceretti is working on Guardians of the Galaxy Vol. 3.
+From Summer 2021 to 2023, Ceretti worked on Guardians of the Galaxy Vol. 3 as Visual Effect Supervisor.
+He also worked on the Guardians of the Galaxy Holiday Special, a 42 minute show released on Disney+ in November 2022.